risingwavelabs/risingwave-docs-legacy/docs/superset-integration.md

 ## Install and Start RisingWave

 To install and start RisingWave locally, see the [Get started](https://www.risingwave.dev/docs/latest/get-started/) guide.
-We recommend running RisingWave locally.
+We recommend running RisingWave locally for demo purposes.

 Connect to a streaming source.
 For details on connecting to streaming sources and what sources are supported with RisingWave, see [Create source](https://www.risingwave.dev/docs/latest/sql-create-source/).